Mahmood (singer): Personal life

+Mahmood is Catholic, He speaks some Arabic, and is fluent in Sardinian.

 Artistry

+The stage name Mahmood is a portmanteau of Alessandro's surname Mahmoud and the English expression my mood.

 Mahmood has described his music as Moroccan pop.
 According to him "what sets me apart are the Middle Eastern sounds that emerge here and there".
 "Soldi", which is an autobiographic song about his "unconventional family", includes a sentence in Arabic.
 One of his earliest musical memories is listening to Arabic music with his father before he left the family.
-Growing up he also listened to Italian artists like Lucio Battisti, Lucio Dalla and Paolo Conte.
-He considers himself very linked to Sardinia's culture and folklore, which often acts as a source of inspiration for the composition of his songs.
+He considers himself very linked to Sardinian culture and folklore, which often acts as a source of inspiration for the composition of his songs.

-Mahmood has cited American singer Frank Ocean as his biggest influence: "[His music] is very free and in which everyone can identify themselves, gay or straight, because the essential is the person and the energy that he transmits and not the sexual orientation".
+Growing up Mahmood also listened to Italian artists like Lucio Battisti, Lucio Dalla and Paolo Conte.
+He also cited Italian singer-songwriter Elisa as one of the major ispiration for his songrwirting works, Mahmood has cited American singer Frank Ocean as his biggest influence: "[His music] is very free and in which everyone can identify themselves, gay or straight, because the essential is the person and the energy that he transmits and not the sexual orientation".
 His other favourite artists include Beyoncé, Travis Scott, Jazmine Sullivan, Rosalía and SZA.

+Philanthropy and lawsuits

+LGBTQ rights

+Mahmood has consistently supported legislation promoting LGBTQ rights in Italy.
+In 2022, he publicly supported the a bill against homophobia, biphobia and transphobia – through a video campaign for Vanity Fair Italy, stating that he had personally been the victim of violent homophobic attacks whilst at school, a trial for sexual assault.

+Witness in a sexual assault trial

+In 2026, Mahmood appeared in the official court documents relating to the legal proceedings against fashion designer Riccardo Tisci, who is accused in the New York Supreme Court of alleged sexual assault and sexual abuse involving the administration of drugs to Patrick Cooper in New York on 29 June 2024.
+In the documents filed with the US District Court for the Southern District of New York, Alessandro Mahmood was summoned to appear at the trial as he was present at the time of the events and as a co-perpetrator in the delivery of a drink allegedly laced with drugs to Cooper.
+The singer initially refused to testify voluntarily, prompting the prosecution to invoke the Hague Convention to proceed with his testimony and his answers to sixty-four questions approved by the New York judge at an Italian court.
+On 20 May 2026, the prosecution revealed in a document filed with the Court that the private conversations via text and voice messaging exchanged between Tisci and Mahmood had not been handed over in full by the defence.